libvips/libvips/doc/libvips-arithmetic.md

 down to 8-bit unsigned.

 Images have an interpretation: a meaning for the pixel values.
-With [enum@Vips.Interpretation.srgb], for example, the first three bands will be interpreted (for example, by a saver like [method@Image.jpegsave]) as R, G and B, with values in 0 - 255, and any fourth band will be interpreted as an alpha channel.
+With [enum@Vips.Interpretation.SRGB], for example, the first three bands will be interpreted (for example, by a saver like [method@Image.jpegsave]) as R, G and B, with values in 0 - 255, and any fourth band will be interpreted as an alpha channel.